wilsonliaows/docs/connectors-design-guide.md

 - It should be an optional field.
 - It should default to a week ago if left blank.
 - The label should be `When first started, this recipe should pick up events from`.
 - The hint should be `When you start recipe for the first time, it picks up trigger events from this specified date and time.
-Defaults to fetching trigger events from a week ago if left blank.
-Once recipe has been run or tested, value cannot be changed.
-Learn more`
+Defaults to fetching trigger events from a week ago if left blank.`
-- The learn more link should point to [this article](https://docs.workato.com/recipes/triggers.html#sincefrom).
+- This will be appended automatically to every since input field: "**Once recipe has been run or tested, value cannot be changed.** [Learn more](https://docs.workato.com/recipes/triggers.html#sincefrom)"

 Here's an example of how the since field should look like.